omrapp/ExpenseAppDemo/README.md

 # ExpenseAppDemo
-Expense iOS App Demo build in SwiftUI
+Expense iOS App build using SwiftUI and SwiftData